ARTISTS IN RESIDENCE

 Adrian Anantawan

-We are thrilled to welcome back Adrian Anantawan for his second year as an Artist in Residence.
-Anantawan is a world-class violinist and educator, was born without a right hand, and now advocates for people with disabilities to raise awareness about issues of access and equity in arts communities.
+In his second year as Artist in Residence, Adrian Anantawan returned to inspire and engage our community.
+A world-class violinist and educator, Anantawan was born without a right hand and has become a powerful advocate for people with disabilities, raising awareness about issues of access and equity in arts communities.
+His residency highlighted the importance of inclusion and representation in the arts.

 March 2024